Defusing World Crises:

 Research shows that war and social conflict are fueled by acute societal stress—mounting political, ethnic and religious tensions among rival factions that, if unchecked, inevitably erupt as social violence.
 Research similarly shows that it is possible to effectively defuse such acute societal tensions through the use of powerful, stress-reducing, peace-promoting technologies by a tiny fraction of the population, most commonly within the military or even large schools or universities.

-On the individual level, published research has shown that certain stress-reducing methods have been found to neutralize even severe stress, including post-traumatic stress (PTS), within days—calming hyperactivity in the amygdala (“fear center”) and restoring balanced brain functioning in servicemen and -women, veterans, and victims of violence in war-torn areas.
+On the individual level, published research has shown that certain stress-reducing methods have been found to neutralize even severe stress, including post-traumatic stress (PTS), within days—calming hyperactivity in the amygdala (“fear center” of the brain) and restoring balanced brain functioning in servicemen and -women, veterans, and victims of violence in war-torn areas.

-On a societal scale, restoring calm and quelling social violence through the use of similar techniques by small embedded groups in society has been extensively field tested—in the Middle East and throughout the world.
-The consistent result has been marked reductions in terrorism, war and social violence.
+On a societal scale, the approach of restoring calm and quelling social violence through the use of similar techniques by small embedded groups in society has been extensively field tested—in the Middle East and throughout the world.
+The consistent result has been marked reductions in terrorism, war, aggressiveness and social violence in the affected populations.
 These findings have been replicated, published in leading peer-reviewed academic journals, and endorsed by hundreds of leading scientists and scholars.
 The efficacy of this approach is scientifically beyond question.

-Struggling to achieve societal peace in a nation or a region torn by deep-seated political and religious tensions and by a thirst for blood vengeance is historically difficult—without addressing the underlying physiological root cause of social violence: acute and pervasive societal stress.
+Achieving societal peace in a nation or a region torn by deep-seated political and religious tensions and by a thirst for blood vengeance is historically difficult—especially given the underlying physiological root cause of social violence: acute and pervasive societal stress.
 Without addressing the buildup and exacerbation of societal stress, standard approaches to conflict resolution are unlikely to succeed.

-Yet once such tensions have been substantially defused, achieving and maintaining societal peace becomes comparatively easy.
-Then, conventional approaches—whether diplomatic or military—will witness surprising success.
+However, once such tensions have been substantially defused, achieving and maintaining societal peace becomes comparatively easy.
+Under these circumstances, conventional diplomatic approaches will meet with surprising success.

-There is extensive published evidence, from previous conflicts in the Middle East, that the civil war in Syria can be swiftly defused, and that a negotiated settlement can be reached among the warring factions—if the acute societal tensions can be alleviated.
-This can be achieved with relative ease, with cooperation by even a relatively small contingency within Syria or any of its neighbors.
+Extensive published research findings, addressing previous conflicts in the Middle East, have confirmed that war and violence can be swiftly defused, and that a negotiated settlement can be reached among the warring factions—if the acute societal tensions can be alleviated.
+This outcome can be achieved with relative ease, with cooperation by even a relatively small contingency within the Middle East or any other area of conflict.

 The Global Union of Scientists for Peace (GUSP) stands ready to provide the requisite training in the relevant brain-based, peace-promoting technologies to designated members of the military, to students in large universities, or to employees at a sizable company in any conflict-torn country or region.
 The techniques, which include the Transcendental Meditation program and related advanced techniques, are systematic, easily learned, devoid of religious or philosophical content, and immediately effective.
 They are already being used to combat PTSD by a growing number of militaries and have been incorporated into military training—and are also widely used in schools and businesses around the world.

 Nothing to Lose

-The prospect of ending the tragic violence in Syria in an expeditious way through a scientifically proven approach may seem too good to be true.
+The prospect of ending tragic violence and confrontation around the world in an expeditious way through a scientifically proven approach may seem too good to be true.
 Fortunately, the scientific method has strict empirical criteria for assessing the truth or falsehood of any hypotheses.
 By the strictest standards of modern science, this approach has been rigorously verified.

-Moreover, there is nothing to lose and potentially much to gain by applying this approach.
-The costs are trivial: For less than the cost of a full-fledged military or police operation, enough troops or policemen can be trained—or factory workers, or students at one or more universities—that a marked and demonstrable effect will be seen relatively immediately.
-(Groups of refugees could likewise be trained, which would have the added benefit of providing deep, medically efficacious relief from the deep stress and PTSD that many have endured.)
+There is nothing to lose and potentially much to gain by applying this approach.
+The costs are trivial: for a fraction of the cost of a full-fledged military or police operation, enough troops or policemen can be trained—or factory workers, civil servants, or students at one or more universities—that a marked and demonstrable effect will be seen relatively immediately.

 All that is needed is that a government or military leader designates an appropriately sized group of participants (about the square root of 1% of the population under consideration) who could be trained in the relevant, brain-based peace-promoting technologies.
 Then GUSP will organize to provide the necessary training.

-- A demonstrable, marked reduction in social violence, including military and terrorist activities, within 60 days;
+- A demonstrable, marked reduction in social violence and aggression, including military and terrorist activities, within 60 days;

-Without addressing the underlying cause of social conflict—mounting tensions among rival factions in critical hotspots throughout the world—even if a political or military solution to the current crisis were found, history shows that there will be another.
+Without addressing the underlying cause of social and political conflicts—mounting tensions among competing representatives within the crisis-ridden region—even if a political or violent solution to a current crisis were found, history shows that there will be another.
 And another….